omab/python-social-auth/docs/strategies.rst

 Description
 -----------

-An strategy responsibility is to provide access to:
+A strategy's responsibility is to provide access to:

     * Request data and host information and URI building
     * Session access